zwetschgenbaeumle/rspamd.com/doc/faq.md

 Unlike SpamAssassin, Rspamd **suggests** the desired action for a specific message scanned.
 This could be treated as a recommendation to MTA what it should do with this message.
 Here is a list of possible choices that are sent by Rspamd:

-- `discard`: drop an email but return success for sender (should be used merely in special cases)
 - `reject`: ultimately reject message
 - `rewrite subject`: rewrite subject to indicate spam
 - `add header`: add specific header to indicate spam